jean-marc/kiosk_os/readme.md

 Note that HTTPS traffic is not filtered.

 ##Webalizer
-The report (eg. http://monitor.unicefuganda.org/webalizer/) is updated everyday based on the Squid log file (becauses it filters all HTTP requests), it is available locally at http://server/management/webalizer and on the Internet at http://monitor.unicefuganda.org/monitor/webalizer/.
+The report (eg. http://monitor.unicefuganda.org/webalizer/) is updated everyday based on the Squid log file (becauses it filters all HTTP requests), it is available locally at http://server/management/webalizer and on the Internet at for instance http://monitor.unicefuganda.org/monitor/webalizer/kiosk-46.
+Note that the client IP addresses are on the 192.168.4.0/24 network, the server is 192.168.4.1 or whichever private IP address given by the ISP eg.:10.128.88.120

 * [/etc_server/webalizer/webalizer.conf](/etc_server/webalizer/webalizer.conf)